Erutis/erutis/README.md

 📈   In every role I've been in, I built tools to capture data and visualize progress to inform smart business decisions.

-🤖   My greatest goal in life is to automate dull and dangerous work so that they can reach their full potentials.
+🤖   My greatest goals in life are to improve the world with automation and sustainability using machine learning and data science.